Dalle de verre: Conservation

 Originally, concrete was used as a matrix, which means that older pieces will be structurally unsound and require renovation.
 Today, modern technology has created appropriate solutions: An epoxy resin was created with the same expansion rate as the glass.
 This resin is now used as a matrix instead of concrete.
 This has solved all structural issues.

 Dalle de verre in the UK

 Dalle de verre was brought to the UK by Pierre Fourmaintraux who joined James Powell and Sons (later Whitefriars Glass Studio) in 1956 and trained Dom Charles Norris in the technique.
 Norris was a Benedictine monk of Buckfast Abbey who went on to become arguably the most prolific British proponent of dalle de verre.
 His work is incorporated in several Modernist listed Catholic churches.

-Other notable dalle de verre artists who have worked in the UK include Gabriel Loire and Henry Haig.
+Other notable dalle de verre artists who have worked in the UK include Gabriel Loire, John Baker and Henry Haig.
 The latter designed the narthex windows at Clifton Cathedral.